junxit/us-congress-bills-116/metadata.md

 - 2019-06-04 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson without amendment and with a preamble.
 With written report No. 116-43.
 - 2019-06-04 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson without amendment and with a preamble.
 With written report No. 116-43.
 - 2019-06-04 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 108.
+- 2019-06-05 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S3266-3267; text: CR 05/01/2019 S2576)
+- 2019-06-05 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S3266-3267; text: CR 05/01/2019 S2576)